siteslave/mydatepicker-th/README.md

 For example the value of the __[defaultMonth]__ attribute can be: __2016.08__, __08-2016__, __08/2016__.

+[Here](https://github.com/kekeh/mydatepicker/wiki/Initialize-with-defaultMonth-attribute) is an example on how to use this attribute.

 ### placeholder attribute

 Placeholder text in the input field.
+[Here](https://github.com/kekeh/mydatepicker/wiki/Set-placeholder) is an example on how to use this attribute.

 ### selector attribute

-Selector can be opened using this attribute.
+Selector can be opened or closed using this attribute.
 [Here](https://github.com/kekeh/mydatepicker/wiki/Open-selector-with-selector-attribute) is an example on how to use this attribute.

 ## Callbacks